domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/hardware.md

   - **Side sensors** → track centering
   - More precise and reliable than ultrasonic sensors

+- **IMU (gyro + accelerometer)**
+  - Added as fallback when two ToFs burned out
+  - Provides yaw/orientation feedback
+  - Used together with side ToFs for stable turns

 - **Color Sensor (TCS34725)**
   - Reads RGB + clear light via I2C
   - Used to **detect and count orange & blue lines** on the track